Primordial black holes and stochastic inflation beyond slow roll: I -- noise matrix elements: Discussion

-To calculate the PBH mass fraction using Eq.~(\ref{eq:USR_beta_SI_form_final}) it is necessary to find the coefficients, $B_n(\Phi,\Pi)$, and the exponents, $\Lambda_n$, by solving the adjoint Fokker-Planck Eq.~(\ref{eq:Adj_FP_Comp_gen}) using the field and momentum induced noise terms in Sec.~\ref{sec:SI_noise}.
 While this task is reserved for our upcoming paper, we expect that the sharp decline of the noise terms after the transition will decrease the amount of quantum diffusion of the IR fields across the PBH-forming feature.
 Therefore we expect the tail of the PDF to decline more rapidly than what is usually found using the pure dS approximation without any transitions.
 Indeed such behaviour of the PDF was found in Ref.~\cite{Ahmadi:2022lsm} which focused on a sharp transition in pure dS space using the linear potential model of Starobinsky \cite{Starobinsky:1992ts}.
 Numerical simulations carried out in Refs.~\cite{Figueroa:2020jkf,Tomberg:2021xxv,Figueroa:2021zah} show that the canonical computation based on the pure dS noise terms without any transition typically leads to inaccurate estimates of the PBH abundance (over-estimates for some potentials and under-estimates for other potentials).
 However, it is important to study the relative contributions of the noise terms, $\Sigma_{ij}$, the potential, $V(\phi)$, and the boundary conditions to the PDF separately.
 An analytical approach is well-suited to this, and this is one of the primary goals of our upcoming paper.